rkdud007/blog/content/blog/crypto.md

 - type 1) Ideological anarchists who are driven by early crypto ideals: protecting minorities, preserving privacy, and resisting centralized power.
 They are often referred to as Bitcoin OGs and were drawn in by crypto’s political and philosophical foundations.

-- type 2) Unregulated finance "degens" who engage in trading, building, or using high risk financial products.
+- type 2) Unregulated finance "degens" who engage in trading, building, or using high risk + creative financial products.
 They embrace speculation and often view crypto as gambling 2.0, a permissionless arena for financial experimentation.

 - type 3) As capital flooded the ecosystem, crypto began to attract builders(founder type) who saw it as an underrated, high-potential frontier(at least at the time).
 This group focuses on creating products, protocols, and infrastructure.